maxx1128/maxx1128.github.io/_posts/2016-3-21-lessons-from-bit-literacy.md

 Bits refer to all general forms of info online.
 The common theme in most issues is being overloaded by bits.
 So people must learn to isolate the important bits and ignore the others.

-I encourage anyone who uses computers or smartphones regularly (ie everyone not in a cave that lacks wifi) to read the book - Amazon even has [a **free** Kindle version](http://www.amazon.com/gp/product/B001CLFPMY/ref=dp-kindle-redirect?ie=UTF8&btkr=1).
+I encourage anyone who uses computers or smartphones regularly (i.e. everyone not in a cave that lacks wifi) to read the book - Amazon even has [a **free** Kindle version](http://www.amazon.com/gp/product/B001CLFPMY/ref=dp-kindle-redirect?ie=UTF8&btkr=1).
 Otherwise, below are four ways to **let the bits go** that stuck with me the most.

 ### Get a Strict Media Diet

 Imagine a Las Vegas all-you-can-eat buffet.
 Great food, a "variety of quality," and you could never get through it all.
 Take that and make it a thousand miles long.
 That's a highly scientific metaphor for all the information online.

-This is only bad when people try to overstuff themselves with it all.
+This is only bad when people try to over-stuff themselves with it all.
 With so many sites selling themselves as being helpful or even essential, it's tempting to try and read them all.

 > We rarely remember everything we read online.
 Pick the sites you forget the least and focus mostly on them and few others.